Yoreli Rincón: International career

 She was also named in the Colombian squad for the 2012 Olympics.
 Colombia were beaten in all three group matches as the team's coach controversially omitted Rincón, accusing her of arriving at the tournament in poor condition.
-Rincón played at her second FIFA Women's World Cup in 2015.
+She played at her second FIFA Women's World Cup in 2015.
 In July 2016, team captain Rincón, "widely considered Colombia's best player", broke her leg and was ruled out of the 2016 Olympics.

+Rincón returned to the national team in 2018, playing in the Copa América Femenina, but after she complained about the conditions of women's footballers in Colombia, she was completely ostracized from the side.

 Personal life

 Rincón is bisexual.
-She was in a relationship with a man called Alejandro González, but is now dating Venezuelan female footballer Jaylis Oliveros.
+She was in a relationship with a man called Alejandro González, but also dated Venezuelan female footballer Jaylis Oliveros.